Pulangi River: Watershed and hydroelectric plant

 The artificial lake created by the reservoir proper is called the Pulangi Lake or the Maramag Basin.
 It has a surface area of about 1,985 hectares and a live storage of 67 million cubic meters.

 Pulangi is also the site of the proposed Pulangi V Hydroelectric Dam.
 The project is expected to generate 300 megawatts of renewable energy for Mindanao in southern Philippines.
 The dam is 3,300 hectares covering portions, mostly highly sloping lands along the riverbank in 22 barangays in Kitaotao, Kibawe, Dangcagan and Damulog in Bukidnon and Roxas town in North Cotabato, including the Carmen Bridge Border Kabacan Carmen) North Cotabato.
 Of the total dam area, 40% is the present river itself and the inundated areas are stiff slopes along the river bank.
-An estimated of 1,060 households will be affected, all of whom will be relocated and compensated by the project.
+An estimated 1,060 households will be affected, all of whom will be relocated and compensated by the project.

 Opposition to the project have claimed that the project would submerge the burial site of Apo Mamalu, a revered ancestor of the Manobo indigenous people in Mindanao.
 There, however, are conflicting claims to this.

 The National Museum of the Philippines commissioned a team of experts to look into this claim, but as of February 6, 2011, the anthropologist asked to study the claim in response to a petition to declare Sitio Mikasili, Barangay Tangkulan, Damulog as a National Heritage Site said that there is not enough evidence to declare it as such.
 Dr. Antonio Montalvan, an anthropologist who earlier supported the petition to declare the site as a heritage site wrote the National Museum saying that after deeper scrutiny of the claims, a declaration of a National Heritage site is not feasible.
 Montalvan said: "Such an important declaration cannot be made when the assumptions lack unanimity and more so in material evidence.
 This may only lead to an obfuscation of the ethno-cultural importance and beautiful traditions of the ancient Manobo peoples."